AnthonyCampos1234/Nota/README.md

 - University resources access
 - Personalized insights with Claude API

+To migrate to my app a student just needs to copy and paste their schedule's and transcripts; this info is then parsed using Claude's API called by AWS lambda to then put the needed information into appwrite.
 Here's a quick look at how seamless moving to this app as a student is:

 <div style="display: flex; justify-content: space-around; flex-wrap: wrap;">